9 Battles The LGBTQ Community In The US Is Still Fighting

 It’s Pride.
-Let’s finally make LGBT equality a reality.
+Let’s finally make LGBTQ equality a reality.

 The fight for gay rights in the United States has come a long way since the Stonewall Uprising of 1969, when gay and trans patrons of the Stonewall Inn in New York City fought back against police trying to arrest them.

 That night marked the beginning of the gay rights movement in the US, a decades-long fight that just a few years ago resulted in the momentous 2015 Supreme Court decision legalizing gay marriage nationwide.

 But the ruling on June 26, 2015, didn’t end the struggle for equality and protection.
 Across the country, LGBTQ Americans still face legalized discrimination under the law when it comes to housing, jobs, parenting, and even prison.

 This June, it’s important to celebrate how far the US has come in recognizing gay rights — and to be proud of that fact — but only if we also remember how far we still have to go to ensure that the equal rights and dignity of LGBTQ Americans are recognized under the law.

 Here are some of the battles for equality that are still being fought across the country.